JS8Spotter for JS8Call

 The Manual

-A manual (v0.4 updated 10/14/23) is handy when you don't have the time or bandwidth to watch videos.
-I'm partial to manuals myself, to be honest.
+A manual (v0.7 updated 3/28/24) is handy when you don't have the time or bandwidth to watch videos.
+I'm partial to manuals over videos, to be honest.
 Here's a manual for JS8Spotter, that covers the basics of how everything works.
 It's sure to have errors, please feel free to let me know when you spot them.

 JS8Spotter Features